 Using the Inman Park MARTA station with the BeltLine is also a great commute option.
 Bike down Edgewood or use Elizabeth Street to get on the trail and connect with Virginia Avenue near Monroe Drive and Park Tavern.
 You can also get on the trail behind the Publix at Ansley Mall, Old Fourth Ward Park and in Inman Park.

 It is free to transfer from MARTA rail to a MARTA bus if you are using a Breeze Card.
 There are several bus commute options to choose from:

-Bus 36 essentially travels along this same route and departs from the Midtown station, so you can check the bus schedules ahead of time to plan your trip if you don’t want to walk.
+Bus 36 essentially travels along the walking route above and departs from the Midtown and Decatur stations.
 Check the MARTA site the day of for any bus reroute information.
 With Virginia Avenue closed to car traffic, the bus will likely travel down a parallel side street instead.

-- Bus 16 goes up and down North Highland Avenue, departing from the Five Points station and Loehmann’s Plaza.
-You could also try parking in the Kroger parking lot next to Emory (Sage Hill) as there is a bus stop across the street.
+Bus 16 goes up and down North Highland Avenue, departing from the Five Points station and Loehmann’s Plaza.
+Exit the bus at the stoplight at Virginia Avenue.
+Yeah Burger and a gas station are on the corner.

 Bus 2 departs from the North Avenue and Decatur stations and bus 102 from Candler Park and North Avenue.
 Exit at Ponce de Leon Avenue and N. Highland Avenue next to the Plaza Theatre and walk about 10 minutes north to reach the festival.

 Tip: Buses accept cash ($2.50 exact change), so you don’t need a Breeze Card to ride the bus, but you do need a Breeze Card for train fare and for free transfers.